Pole Barn Framing: What It Is, How It Works, & Why It’s a Smart Choice

 How the Pole Barn Framing Process Works

-1. Site prep and ground leveling
+1. Site preparation and ground leveling to create a stable base for construction

-3. Girts, skirt board, and wall framing
+3. Installing girts, skirt boards, and completing the wall framing

-5. Purlins, roof decking, and siding
+5. Adding purlins, followed by roof panels and exterior siding

 Pole Barn vs. Stick-Built Construction: Which One is Right for You?